HumaIlyas/DjangoNews/README.md

 ___
 # Features

-## Navigation bar
+#### Navigation bar
 The full responsive navigation bar is featured on all the pages to allow for easy navigation from page to page across all devices.
 * On the left side is logo, which can be used as navigation link to the main page.
-* On the left side are also links to the Home, News categories, Register, Login, Logout.
+* On the left side are also links to the Home, News categories, Register, Sign in, Sign out.
 <div style="margin-top: 20px; margin-bottom: 20px;">
     <img src="assets/images/nav-bar.jpg" alt="navigation bar">
 </div>